-Within the parameters of its specific investment policies, the Portfolio may invest in securities of issuers or companies from or with exposure to one or more "developing countries" or "emerging market countries."
-Such countries include, but are not limited to, countries included in the MSCI Emerging Markets IndexSM.
+The Portfolio may invest in securities of issuers or companies from or with exposure to one or more "developing countries" or "emerging market countries."
+Such countries include, but are not limited to, countries included in the MSCI Emerging Markets Index.
 Emerging market countries in which the Portfolio may invest include frontier market countries, the economies of which are less developed than other emerging market countries.
 Frontier market countries typically are located in the Asia-Pacific region, Central and Eastern Europe, the Middle East, Central and South America, and Africa.